-If you try to play along to someone who has a high self-esteem, then you have better chances in succeeding.
+If you try to play along with someone who has high self-esteem, then you have better chances of succeeding.
 People of this type love themselves and love flattery, and they do not seem to notice it.
-But those who have low self-esteem, may see trickery and deceit when you try to make them feel better.
+But those who have low self-esteem may see trickery and deceit when you try to make them feel better.

-This principle is very common among comedians and masters of parody.
+This trick is very common among comedians and masters of parody.
 All of the celebrities who have been parodied on TV screens are often good friends to these actors and comedians.

 7. Begin by asking for small favors

 Quite simply, ask for a small favor in the beginning, and you will likely open the gate for more credit.
 According to this principle, people often become dependent while participating in volunteerism.